Notice of Pre-AIA or AIA Status

 However, Jin, in the same field of endeavor of robotics, teaches:

-… in a pop-up display, … (Paragraph 0017, "As another example, some embodiments include an apparatus (10) for automatic programming, comprising: a user interaction module (201), configured to receive a user's request on creating a first global parameter of a specific type by detecting the user's dragging a control corresponding to the specific type from a first user interface (701) and dropping the control on a second user interface (702); a displaying module (202), configured to display a first popup window (804) for editing the first global parameter on the second user interface (702); a processing module (203), configured to receive the user's editing operations on the first global parameter in the first popup window (804); and create the first global parameter according to the user's editing operations on the first global parameter; and the displaying module (202), further configured to display a new added first card (802) of the first global parameter in a list (802′) of global parameters on a third user interface (703).")
+… wherein the processor is further configured to cause the display to display the information related to the execution state in a pop-up display, … (Paragraph 0017, "As another example, some embodiments include an apparatus (10) for automatic programming, comprising: a user interaction module (201), configured to receive a user's request on creating a first global parameter of a specific type by detecting the user's dragging a control corresponding to the specific type from a first user interface (701) and dropping the control on a second user interface (702); a displaying module (202), configured to display a first popup window (804) for editing the first global parameter on the second user interface (702); a processing module (203), configured to receive the user's editing operations on the first global parameter in the first popup window (804); and create the first global parameter according to the user's editing operations on the first global parameter; and the displaying module (202), further configured to display a new added first card (802) of the first global parameter in a list (802′) of global parameters on a third user interface (703).")

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to combine the workflow generation and robotic system as taught by Takeuchi with the functionality taught by Schultz to highlight current operations during execution of the program and with ability to use a pop up display as taught by Jin.
-This would enable a user to continue their work without disruption while accessing focused information within the pop up window and would further allow a user to efficiently follow the operation program and debug the program as needed.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to combine the workflow generation and robotic system as taught by Takeuchi with the methods to display current state of program execution during operation of the program as taught by Gupta and with ability to use a pop up display as taught by Jin.
+This would enable a user to continue their work without disruption while accessing focused information within the pop up window and would further allow a user to efficiently follow the execution of the program and provide necessary input and/or debug the program as needed.

 Regarding claim 2, where all the limitations of claim 1 are discussed above, Takeuchi further teaches: